waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v59)
+## I. Core Protocols & Immediate Actions (v133)
 - **CRITICAL: Immediate & ACCURATE Data Management:** I will use `manage_world_knowledge`, `define_map_marker`, and `notepad_edit` on the *same turn* a discovery is made.
-No delays.
+NO DELAYS.
+This includes documenting faulty tools and agents.
 - **CRITICAL: WKG Protocol:** Before adding any node or edge, I will FIRST query the WKG with `wkg_checker` to confirm it doesn't already exist.
 All `warp` edges MUST include a `destination_entry_point`.
 All new nodes MUST have descriptive `tags`.
 - **CRITICAL: Map Marker Protocol:** I will immediately mark defeated trainers and other key events.
 Redundant markers will be deleted.
+I will migrate all trainer intel from this notepad to map markers.
 - **CRITICAL: Agent & Workflow Discipline:** I will use my custom agents for complex reasoning and my custom tools for computational tasks.
 I will use `protocol_enforcement_agent` to check my logic.
-- **CRITICAL: Tool Maintenance Protocol:** If a custom tool is found to be faulty or bugged, fixing it becomes the highest priority secondary goal, superseding other gameplay objectives until resolved.
+- **CRITICAL: Tool Maintenance Protocol:** If a custom tool or agent is found to be faulty or bugged, fixing it becomes the highest priority secondary goal, superseding ALL other gameplay objectives until resolved.

 ## II.
 Current Mission: Liberate Silph Co.
 - **Primary Objective:** Clear all Team Rocket members, defeat Pixel and Giovanni, and rescue the Silph Co.
 President.